dandls/counterfactuals/README.md

 #> 5:          5.9         3.0          4.2         1.5
 ```

-We can evaluate the results according to various measures using the
+We can evaluate the results according to various quality measures using
-`$evaluate()` method.
+the `evaluate()` method.

 ``` r
 cfactuals$evaluate()